 The effort to emerge from that state was enormous, and I succeeded only through great willpower, taking refuge in study and thanks to some new friendships that around 1969 led me, in a strange way, to my second great love with Luisa.
 Between Selma and Luisa, I had other superficial relationships that helped me emerge from depression, but they weren't enough.
 Only with Luisa's arrival did things return to proper order, allowing me to graduate with full marks and find the motivation to continue with a doctorate in Biometry and Medical Statistics.

-Luisa: Passion and the Sabbatical Decision
+Luisa: Passion and Bourgeois Stability

-Chapter XIV: Villa Mirasole and Life's Complexities
+Chapter XIV: Crisis and Transformation

-Property, Marriage Crisis, and New Love, 1980-1983
+Stroke, Divorce, and New Love, 1980-1983

 For a while, things seemed to stabilize, except for my sister who continued to navigate chaos with another child, this time from her husband.
 But everything went into crisis around 1980 when my mother, then in her seventies, suffered a major cerebral stroke that left her disabled and became a crushing problem for both family and professional life.
-This medical emergency would prove to be the decisive factor in the breakdown of my marriage with Caroline.

-After a long period of rehabilitation, my mother recovered some autonomy but was unable to live alone.
-For a while, I tried to manage the situation with caregivers, but it didn't work effectively.
-The constant stress of managing my mother's care, combined with the emotional weight of her condition, threw me off balance again and put enormous strain on my marriage.
-Caroline had no understanding or patience for my family difficulties, and the distance between us grew increasingly wide.
+After a long period of rehabilitation, she recovered some autonomy but was unable to live alone.
+For a while, I tried to manage the situation with caregivers, but it didn't work.
+This threw me off balance again and put my marriage in crisis.
+In 1983, it collapsed, and Caroline asked for a divorce, which I granted.
+We divided our common assets and each went our separate ways.
+It hadn't been a marriage with truly strong bonds in any sense anyway.

 This period marked the end of one phase of my life and the beginning of another.
 The boy from Ferrara who had escaped family dysfunction through education and European opportunities had become a man who could no longer escape family responsibilities, even as he built new relationships and advanced in his professional career.
 The tension between personal autonomy and family obligation - a theme that had defined my entire life - reached a new equilibrium through the partnership with Joan and the acceptance of my role as caregiver to my aging mother.